MarJC5/lively/README.md

 - **Clean HTML**: State stored in separate script tags

 ### State Management
-The framework uses a clean approach to state management:
+The framework uses a React-like approach to state management:

 1. Component HTML is rendered with minimal attributes
 2. Component state is stored in separate script tags at the end of the body